openwpm/openwpm-crawler/deployment/local-compose/README.md

 # Run a local OpenWPM crawl using Docker Compose

 [`docker-compose`](https://docs.docker.com/compose/) is a tool that allows for simple local container orchestration.
-It is preshipped with most Docker distributions and as such provide little challenge in setting it up.
+It is preshipped with most Docker distributions and otherwise should be very easy to set up.

-In it's behaviour it's mostly similiar to the way a user could themselves start containers only using the docker CLI tool.
-As such it might be a better starting point for getting started with OpenWPM distributed crawls.
+It behaves similiar to a user starting containers manually only using the Docker CLI and as such it might be a good starting point for getting started with OpenWPM distributed crawls.

+The given `docker-compose.yml` will create a container for each essential part of a distributed crawl.
+One `localstack` instance, one `reddis` instance and one OpenWPM `crawler`.

 - [Run a local OpenWPM crawl using Docker Compose](#run-a-local-openwpm-crawl-using-docker-compose)
   - [Prerequisites](#prerequisites)